Towers-D/NAS-Comp-Starter-Kit/README.md

-# CVPR-NAS 2022 Starting Kit
+# Unseen Data 2024 Starting Kit
-Hi, thanks for participating in the 2nd CVPR-NAS Unseen Dataset Competition!
+Hi, thanks for participating in the 4th NAS Unseen Dataset Competition!

 # Contents
 The starting kit contains the following: